Many years ago, I was in a dark place, so, as one does, I decided to try therapy.

 Shadow & Light Membership:

-I started to notice that not only did therapy itself seem to reinforce this idea that you need to be “normal and well-adjusted to society” to be good or valuable, but so does every form of media we consume on a daily basis – and almost everyone we’re surrounded by in daily life on a subliminal level.
+I started to notice that not only did old school therapy* itself seem to reinforce this idea that you need to be “normal and well-adjusted to society” to heal and be successful, but so does every form of media we consume on a daily basis – and almost everyone we’re surrounded by in daily life on a subliminal level.

 All these external inputs reinforce the message that “you need to be normal and fit in” to be worthy.